Mohammed-Emarah23/EmarahoXLab/README.md

 # 🔐 Emarah0X Lab

+**Emarah0X Lab** is a vulnerable Laravel application built for hands-on web penetration testing practice in a safe environment.

 This project is a deliberately vulnerable Laravel-based web application created for **web penetration testing practice**.

 Use it to explore and exploit real-world vulnerabilities safely in a local environment.